waifuvault/WaifuVault/README.md

 The amount of time a given file is hosted for is determined by its size.
 Files are hosted for a maximum of 365 days, with the time being shortened on a cubic curve.
 This means for files up to about 50% of maximum file size will get close to the maximum time.
-Beyond that, the time allotted drops off sharply, with the maximum size file getting about 5 minutes of hosting.
+Beyond that, the time allotted drops off sharply, with the maximum size file getting 30 days of hosting.

-> **Important!** this is currently in BETA and features such as a homepages and admin pages will be added in the near future
+> **Important!** this is currently in BETA and features such as admin pages will be added in the near future

 ## Getting started

 > **Important!** this requires Node >= 14, Express >= 4 and TypeScript >= 4.

-`.env` file must be created for this application to work. rename `.envExample` to `.env`
+`.env` file must be created for this application to work.
+Rename `.envExample` to `.env`

 ### Env file settings
 Required Settings